(part 1 of 5 )

 Here's a philosophy commonly used in the world, that unfortunately has infiltrated the churches.
 That philosophy is known as "Fake it till you make it."
 Salesmen and hopeful executives try very hard to appear to know much more than they know.
 Perhaps you're acquainted with a few such people yourself.

 When my father was young he had a byline he used to acquire a job when jobs were very scarce.
 When he was asked if he knew how to do the job, he answered that he did.
 By the time they found out he didn't know how to do the job, he did.
 My father was a High Priest in the Mormon church.
 He was considered a sort of expert on Mormon matters and the Bible.
 This was quite a thing for an uneducated man who had been a lowly mechanic all his life to achieve such a status.
-But I saw the way he rose to such a level was by only speaking the few things he knew.
+But I saw that the way he rose to such a level was by only speaking the few things he knew.
 Of course he would work to expand what he knew, but the reason for his expanding his knowledge was so that he could impress others with what he knew.
 Please keep in mind, my father had come a very long way in living up to the standards he was living by.
 I'm not criticizing him here, I'm only pointing out that those we see in high positions my well be there because they desire the high position, not because they are so close to God.

 Synagogues, even those of elaborate structure and proportions, were of very simple design.
 They consisted of a place where the scrolls were kept, a stage where the speaker stood, the trumpet, and benches where the congregation sat.
 This sounds very much like our churches, does it not?
 Correction, I mean the way the churches of old, just like the one-room schools used to be.
 Today the churches compete to be, not like the synagogues, but rather like the Temple Herod built.
 More on that later.